corneliusthefirst/velib-riders/README.md

 - Create a `.env.development.local` file to be used by the docker both mongo and redis with this content `REDIS_URL=redis://redis:6379`
   `DB_HOST=mongo`
-- Run the backend `docker compose up -d`
+- Run the backend `docker compose up -d` .
+Wait some minute for docker to complete server launch with stations seeding

 - Start frontend :
 - Install pakages `npm install` or `yarn i` then run `npm run web` or `yarn web`